mjclobo/CWT_Multi/docs/CWTmath.rst

 =========================================

-On this page we provide the basic theory required to understand how CWT_Multi, and wavelet transforms more generally, work.
+On this page we provide the basic theory required to understand how CWT_Multi works.
+This knowledge empowers the user to get the most out of CWT_Multi for their specific application.
 We present ideas and illustrations, rather than comprehensive maths.
 Future pages in this documentation will cover the mathematic details.
 For now, we refer the reader to Lobo et al. (2024), and include